-Consumers buy goods

-Accessibility and performance instead of ownership are leading in many consumption markets.
-Consumers increasingly share products

-Producers determine sales price of products

-Producers charge price for the use of the product

-Money is the dominant value in business -> Business models are based on multiple values (financial alongside environmental and social values)
+Doing more with what nature can produce Reduce, reuse and recycle Materials and energy flow infinitely in cycles through the economy Product life is extended in new applications or products serve as valuable inputs for other products Accessibility and performance instead of ownership are leading in many consumption markets.
+Consumers increasingly share products Producers charge price for the use of the product Business models are based on multiple values (financial alongside environmental and social values) Companies work together to increase value along the supply chain.

-Companies improve efficiencies in isolation of each other

-Companies work together to increase value along the supply chain.
 Risk and benefits are shared upstream and downstream